Many aspiring investment bankers wonder if an MBA or Master’s Degree would be useful for breaking into the industry and advancing within it.

 Also, they are worthwhile only if you can win admission to the top schools because banks focus on recruiting from these so-called “target” schools.

 An MBA degree from a top school can sometimes be used as a link between non-finance industry experience (e.g. technology, consumer/retail, healthcare or energy) and investment banking.
-Check out an outline of the MBA-to-IB Path here.

 Another potential inroad into finance is a Master’s In Finance (MSF) program.
 While an MSF degree is by no means a “silver bullet” for entering investment banking, it may help you with: